 - Support health literacy tools for patients

-- Streamline time-consuming paperwork required to enroll patients in valuable clinical trials
+- Streamline time-consuming paperwork required to enroll people in valuable clinical trials

 - Facilitate greater education among HCPs (including PCPs) to help keep pace with rapidly evolving science

-- Reduce the amount of time needed for patients to receive access to the latest tests and treatments
+- Reduce the amount of time needed for individuals to receive access to the latest tests and treatments

 - Facilitate greater education and collaboration among payors and practitioners to educate on evolving science and reimbursement needs

 - Key decisions regarding genetic sequencing often don’t involve the entire treatment team, which can hinder uptake of novel technologies and diminish patient outcomes.